bdi2357/bdi2357/README.md

 Always feel free to text me if you need something and I have given you my number.
 ### 🗺 Location

 I am currently based in the sunny  **Herzliya, Israel**,  and have inside information of some the best bakeries/coffee within a two mile radius.
-Let me know if you're in the area, and [let's caffeinate] ☕
+Let me know if you're in the area, and [let's caffeinate](https://calendly.com/itaybd)!  ☕